 Or is that what it seems to be?

 Priorities set.
 Goal(s) envisioned.
 Target audience aligned.
 A perfect tale of synchronization.

 The definition of success varies from people to people.
-It is something that cannot be labeled under monetary benefits alone.
+It is something that cannot be labelled under monetary benefits alone.
 A person might be a successful parent, a businessman, a politician, a sportsperson, a doctor or a person specialized in his field of interest.
-Although in a capital society, the definition seems to rely heavily on the totality of moolah (money) earned by a person.
+Although in a capitalist society, the definition seems to rely heavily on the totality of moolah (money) earned by a person.

 But what would be the mindset of success?

 I believe that successful people, in their own field of distinction, have a surmountable spirit and experience.
 The first balancing the latter.
 For what they lack in experience, they compensate with their spirit.
-In the act of balancing and counter balancing they are surmounted with multitude of tasks.
+In the act of balancing and counterbalancing they are surmounted with a multitude of tasks.
 Enough to devoid their time for anything else.
 A vortex of ideas.

 The fact that they are not taken in by the everyday issue, they appear to have it all under control.